TRAFFIC CAMS, WEATHER, ROAD WORK, TRANSIT: Thursday info

 ROAD WORK

--The major nighttime work ahead on and around 16th SW in White Center continues – details here.
+-The major nighttime work on and around 16th SW in White Center continues – details here – and King County Road Services has announced intermittent closures.

+-Less than a week and a half until the low bridge closes the weekend of August 23-24 for cylinder work.

 TRANSIT TODAY